Finnish Americans: The Great Migration (1870–1930)

 The years between 1870 and 1930 are sometimes referred to as the Great Migration of Finns to North America.
 In the 1870s, there were only 3,000 migrants from Finland, but their number rapidly grew thereafter.
 New migrants often sent letters home, describing their life in the New World, and this encouraged more and more people to leave and try their luck in America.
 Rumours began of the acres of land that could be cleared into vast productive fields, and the opportunity to earn "a barrel of American dollars" in mines, factories, and railroads.

 There were also professional recruiters, or agents, employed by mining and shipping companies, who encouraged Finns to move to the United States.
 More than 90% of the Finnish immigrants lived in urban centers.
 This recruitment activity was frowned upon by the authorities of the Grand Duchy, and it was mostly done in secret.
 It was eventually brought to an end in the late 1880s by legislation in the United States, but the decade still saw a 12-fold increase in the number of Finnish migrants compared to the previous decade, as 36,000 Finns left their home country for North America.

 The movement was strengthened even further in 1899, as the Russian government started an aggressive, coordinated campaign for the Russification of Finland.
 Many Finns chose to escape the repression by migrating to the New World, and, during the 1900s, there were 150,000 new migrants.

-Most Finns who left for America came from the impoverished rural regions of Ostrobothnia.
+Most Finns who left for America came from regions of Ostrobothnia.
 Other prominent points of departure were Northern Savonia and the Torne Valley.
 Many of the emigrants left by ship from the port town of Hanko.
 Judging from municipalities of origin and later linguistic statistics, it is estimated that about 20-22% of all Finnish emigrants from 1893 to 1929 were Finland Swedes of which two thirds came from the Swedish-speaking coastal parts of Ostrobothnia, and also many from the Åland Islands which had a high share of emigrants relative to population.
 This would mean an over-representation of Swedish speakers emigrating from Finland at the time.

 Suomi Hall, a meeting hall of Finnish immigrants, in Astoria, Oregon.

 In the years surrounding the turn of the 20th century, settlement was focused around three specific regions: